DHSYan/Resume/main.typ

   url: "Youtube.com/@DHSYan",
   dates: dates-helper(start-date: "November 2023", end-date: "Present"),
 )
-- Created Youtube video show casing how much passion I have for Computer Science.
+- To share my immense passion for computer science and software development.
 // - 124 Subscribers as of 2025

-// #project(
+#project(
-//   name: "Job Tracker API",
+  name: "Job Tracker API",
-//   url: "github.com/DHSYan/job-tracker-api",
+  url: "github.com/DHSYan/job-tracker-api",
-// )
+)
-// // - Built to solve the chaos of unorganized job hunting, this project was born out of firsthand frustration with tracking multiple job applications across spreadsheets and notes — transforming the process into a centralized, scalable, and developer-friendly backend system.
+// - Built to solve the chaos of unorganized job hunting, this project was born out of firsthand frustration with tracking multiple job applications across spreadsheets and notes — transforming the process into a centralized, scalable, and developer-friendly backend system.
-// - Designed and developed a RESTful Job Tracker API using Node.js, Express.js, and MongoDB, enabling users to efficiently track job applications with CRUD operations, notes, and status management.
+- Built RESTful API with Node.js, Express.js, and MongoDB for job application tracking with CRUD features.
-// - Implemented robust data modeling and modular architecture with Mongoose ODM, improving code maintainability and reducing onboarding time for new developers by 40\%.
+- Used Mongoose ODM for robust data modeling and modular architecture, enhancing code scalability and maintainability.
-// - Containerized the entire application with Docker and Docker Compose, simulating a production-grade environment and enhancing deployment reliability across different systems.
+- Containerized app with Docker and Docker Compose for reliable, production-like deployments across systems.
-// - Achieved 95\%+ unit test coverage using Jest, ensuring stable CI/CD integration and significantly reducing regression bugs during feature updates.
+- Attained 95%+ unit test coverage with Jest, ensuring stable CI/CD and 80% fewer regression bugs during updates.
 // #project(
 //   name: "Self Driving Arduino Car",
 //   // url: "github.com/DHSYan/job-tracker-api", // TODO